joemoose/dungeoneers.d20/docs/4 Appendix.md

 **Damage**: Dealt first to HP.

 - Once HP is depleted, take damage to STR.
 - After taking STR damage, make a STR check.
-On failure, take an *Injured* burden and become incapacitated.
+On failure, take a *Wounded* constraint and become incapacitated.
 - If STR is reduced to zero, you die.

 **Usage**: After combat, roll d6 for each weapon, ammunition, and armor.
 On 5 or 6, mark usage.